-2) Case II: Multiple Application Flows: In the case where there are multiple application flows $f_i$ , $i = 1, ..., n_f$ , the channels between the proxy and the piconet must be shared among these flows according to the relative importance of the flows and the channel condition.
-We now order applications flows according to their relative importance, and allocate channels to the application flows, exactly in the same way as the channels are allocated to the subflows in the previous subsection.
+2) Case II: Multiple Application Flows: In the case where there are multiple application flows $f_i$ , $i = 1, ..., n_f$ , the channels between the proxy and the $MC^2$ must be shared among these flows according to the relative importance of the flows and the channel condition.
+We now order applications flows according to their relative importance, and allocate channels to the application flows, exactly in the same way as the channels are allocated to the subflows in the previous subsection (i.e., all subflows of the most important application flow are allocated to channels first, then the subflows of the next important application, and so forth).
 Multiple application flows of the same importance share some channels using WRR where the weights are assigned according to their bandwidth requirements.

-If (weighted) fairness is used instead of importance, or if all channels are of the same quality, one can use a weighted roundrobin scheduling algorithm to "serve" the different application flows.
-If multiple flows are multiplexed on a channel, packet transmissions of the multiplexed flows can be scheduled using either WRR or Weighted Fair Queueing (WFQ) to reflect the difference in the flows' bandwidth requirements, or Rate-Monotonic (RM) or deadline scheduling [19] for delay guarantees.
+If (weighted) fairness is used instead of importance, or if all channels are of the same quality, one can use a WRR scheduling algorithm to "serve" the different application flows.
+If multiple flows are multiplexed on a channel, packet transmissions of the multiplexed flows can be scheduled using either WRR or Weighted Fair Queueing (WFQ) to reflect the difference in the flows' bandwidth requirements, or Rate-Monotonic (RM) or deadline scheduling [21] for delay guarantees.